Geertruida (Griet) Zelle,

 BBC article about Mata Hari's MI5 encounters.

-If you are ready to dig in the archive of the French secret service,
+If you are ready to dig into the archives of the French secret service,

 they will actually let you.
 At least the dossier that they got